What Tenants Need to Know When a Landlord is Selling their Building (Part Two)

 3. What do I do if I Get Served with a No Fault Eviction Notice?

 That said, what do you do if you get served with an Ellis or OMI?
 The answer, like many in law, is it depends.
-To find out what makes the most sense for you, we strongly suggest talking to someone about your situation, be it an attorney or housing rights advocate.
+To find out what makes the most sense for you, talk to someone about your situation, be it an attorney or housing rights advocate.
 If you do not move out during the notice period (60 days / 120 days for example), your landlord will have to file an eviction lawsuit to enforce the eviction notice.
 You have a right to fight this eviction.

 Owner move-in evictions have been in the news lately due to the reported frequency of fraudulent and bad-faith evictions (i.e. where a landlord fails to follow the law / move in) and the SF Board of Supervisors recently passed a new amendment to the Rent Ordinance further strengthening the rules on OMIs for tenants.
 If you suspect your landlord doesn’t intend to move in, you may consider moving out and keeping tabs on the property.
 If your landlord doesn’t move in you may have grounds for a lawsuit for wrongful eviction.